nimroddanielmaayan/the-wild-oasis/notes.md

 - Build tools like `Vite` are designed for FE frameworks, and they can't be used for `Next.js`'.
 That's why `Next.js` has it's own build tool.
-The default compoonent type in `Next.js` is the `server component`, and in order to create a `client component` we need to add the `use client` directive at the top of a file
+The default component type in `Next.js` is the `server component`, and in order to create a `client component` we need to add the `use client` directive at the top of a file